MonzurElahiShamim/linux-essentials/Working with Text Files/Filter File Sections.md

 sync:sync:/bin:/bin/sync
 ```

-The `cut` command is also able to extract columns of text based upon character position with the `-c` option—useful when working with fixed-width database files or command outputs.
+### Character Position Extraction:

+ The `-c` option extracts text by character position, useful with fixed-width fields, like `ls -l` output.

+#### Example with Character Positions
-For example, the fields of the `ls -l` command are always in the same character positions.
+The fields of the `ls -l` command are always in the same character positions.
 The following will display just the file type (character 1), permissions (characters 2-10), a space (character 11), and filename (characters 50+):
 ```bash
 sysadmin@localhost:~$ ls -l | cut -c1-11,50-
 total 44